FREQUENTLY ASKED QUESTIONS

 Yes.
 We have satellite locations for case management in three different towns.
 You can meet with a case manager at the following locations at the following times:

-Every Wednesday at the Eastham Public Library from 10 AM to 1 PM
+Eastham Public Library: Wed 10 AM - 1 PM

 Do I need to make an appointment to meet with a case manager?